priyankad1520/kubernetes/RBAC-ConfigMap-Secrete-CustomResource.md

 -	It stores all cluster state: Pods, Services, Deployments, ConfigMaps, Secrets

 **4. Pod reads ConfigMap:** When a Pod needs configuration, the Kubelet fetches the ConfigMap from the API Server, which retrieves it from etcd.
-Architecture: ConfigMap YAMLkubectlAPI Serveretcd (stores ConfigMap data)PodContainer reads configuration
+Architecture: ConfigMap YAML --> kubectl --> API Serveretcd (stores ConfigMap data) --> Pod --> Container reads configuration

 #### Important Points
 * Stored in etcd